Kabylia football team

-The Kabylia football team is the team representing the Kabyle people, who live in Kabylia.
+The Kabylia football team (Tarvaɛt taɣelnawt taqvaylit n ddavex uḍar) is the team representing the Kabyle people, who live in Kabylia.
 They are not affiliated with FIFA or CAF, and therefore cannot compete for the FIFA World Cup or the Africa Cup of Nations.

 Kabylia have played in the 2018 ConIFA World Football Cup qualification.

 Current squad

 The following players were called up for the 2018 ConIFA World Football Cup.